opitz/docker_multihost/README.md

 All you need to build and run an Apache2/httpd multihost server with as many VHOSTs as needed.
 For this all served data and all config files are kept outside the Docker container and are forwarded into the running Docker container.

-For every VHOST served the following files are needed on Dockerhost
- * a directory inside /var/www/ that contains the data served
- * a .config file inside /var/sites-enabled that will define a named VHOST
- * a WRITABLE directory inside /var/moodledata/ to provide a separate space for every Moodle instance served (not needed for any non-Moodle VHOST)

 This repository contains the Dockerfiles to create the following Docker images
  * centos7_php7_httpd
  * centos7_php56_httpd
  * ubuntu_php7_apache2
  * ubuntu_php56_apache2

+For every VHOST served the following files are needed on Dockerhost
+ * a directory inside /var/www/ that contains the data served
+ * a .config file inside /var/sites-enabled that will define a named VHOST
+ * a WRITABLE directory inside /var/moodledata/ to provide a separate space for every Moodle instance served (not needed for any non-Moodle VHOST)

+There is a CLI tool 'deploy_vhost' that will do most of the work - all you need is to provide a matching directory in the webroot folder.

 build_all.sh
 ------------